By the Numbers

 The Raymond Danowski Poetry Library includes 75,000 volumes, 50,000 journals, thousands of broadsides, countercultural material, manuscripts, recordings, and objects, The collection gathers every book of poetry in English published during the long twentieth century, including a rare first edition of Walt Whitman’s Leaves of Grass (1855) and one of twenty-five true first-edition copies of Allen Ginsberg’s Howl (1956).

 Literary and Poetry Collections include the papers of Nobel Laureate Seamus Heaney, British Poets Laureate Ted Hughes and Carol Ann Duffy, Booker Prize-winner Salman Rushdie, iconic Southern writers Flannery O’Connor and Pulitzer Prize-winner Alice Walker, and Poet Laureate of the United States Natasha Trethewey.

-The Rose Library’s Modern Political and Historical Collections document the history, culture and politics of the American South.
+The Rose Library’s Political, Cultural and Social Movements Collections document the history, culture and politics of the American South.
 These collections explore the political activism and social reform of the women’s, Civil Rights, and LGBT movements.